kelloggm/martinjkellogg.com/index.md

 I work in the [PLSE][] group on lightweight software verification.
 My advisor is [Mike Ernst][mernst].

-I'll be on the academic job market this cycle (2021-2022).
+I am on the academic job market this cycle (2021-2022).
 I am primarily interested in a research tenure-track position at an institution within about a half-day's drive of Washington, DC.
 [CV][]